Homosexuality and the Anglican Church of Canada: 2016 vote in favour of same-sex marriage

 At the General Synod in 2016, the vote to include same-sex marriage in the marriage canon received the necessary two-thirds in each of the three houses (liaty, clergy and bishops) and was approved.
 It was to receive the Second Reading in 2019.
 However, due to technical malfunctions in the voting process, it was thought at first that the resolution to include same-sex marriage in the marriage canon had failed to attain the necessary two-thirds majority by just one vote.
 Therefore, the Dioceses of Niagara and Ottawa, both of which already allowed blessing rites, announced that they would immediately allow same-sex marriages.
 Following the revised result of the vote, the Bishop of Niagara stated "I am committed to my promise to our diocese and local LGBTQ2 community to continue to walk along the path of full inclusion and to immediately proceed with equal marriage".

 Also in 2016, the Diocese of Toronto elected Kevin Robertson, for the first time, an openly gay and partnered person to be a bishop.

 2019 vote

 On July 12, 2019, at the Anglican Church of Canada's General Synod in Vancouver, Canada, the motion to amend the marriage canon failed to pass its second reading.
 It received the required two-thirds majority among the laity (80.9%: 89 Yes, 21 No) and the Clergy (73.2%: 60 Yes, 22 No), but fell short of two-thirds in the House of Bishops (62.2%: 23 Yes, 14 No).

-Director of Communications Meghan Kilty said that many dioceses have been performing same-sex marriages, such as that of Toronto bishop Kevin Robertson in 2018 at St. James Cathedral.
-Kilty added that many dioceses would continue to perform such services since the Church had not specifically prohibited the practice.
+On the same day the General Synod did approve a document entitled "A Word to the Church", effectively introducing a "local option" where the permissibility of same-sex marriage is decided at the diocesan level by each individual bishop.
+Currently, same-sex marriage is permitted in the dioceses of Algoma, British Columbia, Central Newfoundland, Eastern Newfoundland, Edmonton, Huron, Kootenay, Montreal, New Westminster, Niagara, Nova Scotia and Prince Edward Island, Ontario, Ottawa, Quebec, Rupert's Land, the Territory of the People, Toronto, and Western Newfoundland.
+The Anglican Military Ordinariate also permits same-sex marriage.
+The diocese of Saskatoon permits the blessing of same-sex civil marriages.